emilycares/moxy/README.md

 # moxy
-A proxy for developers.
-That can be used for frontend and backend.
+A web proxy for developers that can be used for frontend and backend.

-Its main use case it to cache HTTP requests.
+Its main use case is to cache HTTP requests.

 ## Get Started
 1. Build